Employment Law

 What are the rules for overtime pay in South Carolina?

-South Carolina does not have its own overtime laws; therefore, it follows the federal standard under the Fair Labor Standards Act (FLSA).
-Employees must receive overtime pay of at least 1.5 times their regular pay rate for hours worked beyond 40 in a workweek.
+South Carolina follows the federal FLSA, requiring non-exempt employees to receive overtime pay at one and a half times their regular rate for hours worked over 40 in a workweek.